Pololac/snake-game/README.md

 You can reset the game by clicking on "replay"

-### Conception
+# Conception

 :bulb:

-1. First steps
+## First steps

 What is a snake game?
 Principles
 Discovery of Canvas API

+## Canvas

-2. Canvas : grid and drawing
+grid and drawing

+## Snake

-3. Snake : position of all the elements composing the snake in an array, drawing elements
+position of all the elements composing the snake in an array, drawing elements

+## Food snake

-4. "Food" snake (flower) : initialy a simple square
+(flower) : initialy a simple square

+## Algo

 GameStart
 GameLoop : RefreshAnimationFrame, setInterval UpdateGame : snake moving, eating food
 GameEnding : collision on the borders, or snake eating itself

-#### Design UI/UX
+# Design UI/UX

 :art:

 [Subframe - Pixel Legends Showcase]